dominiquefastus/NuStru-CodonAnalysis/README.md

   -d, --download        Download the structure files.
 ```

 Note: This pipeline script only works for Uniprot data.
-For PDB data, the script in "Create nustruDB for PDB data" section should be used.
+For PDB data, the script in the "Create nustruDB for PDB data" section should be used.

 ## Individual steps to create nustruDB database
-Both PDB and Uniprot provide coding sequences for the deployed proteins, but follow different mapping strategies to the nucleotide sequence.
+Both PDB and Uniprot provide coding sequences for the deployed protein structures, but follow different mapping strategies to the nucleotide sequence.
 <br />

 #### Create nustruDB for PDB data